The PTH test measures the level of parathyroid hormone in the blood.

-- Swelling in the parathyroid glands, called primary hyperparathyroidism
+- Swelling or tumors (adenomas) in the parathyroid glands, called primary hyperparathyroidism

 - Vitamin D disorders, including not enough sunlight in older adults and problems absorbing, breaking down, and using vitamin D in the body

 A lower-than-normal level may occur with:

 - Accidental removal of parathyroid glands during thyroid surgery

 - Autoimmune destruction of the parathyroid gland